Over this past Memorial Day weekend (May 2018), I was sitting on the porch having a casual conversation with my 1st grade grandson.

 Each fall his family finds a few monarch caterpillars crawling on milkweed leaves.
-Placing the caterpillars in a screened container with the leaves, the kids are able to witness the transformation of the caterpillar, to chrysalis, to the brightly colored monarch butterfly.
+Placing the caterpillars in a screened container with the leaves, the kids are able to witness the transformation of the caterpillar, to chrysalis, and then to the brightly colored monarch butterfly.

 Just before release, each of the kids might get a chance to hold it on their finger (if it will let them!).
-They’ll give it a name, and then off it flies, a world with a completely knew perspective.
+They’ll give it a name, and then off it flies, a world with a completely new perspective.

 During this part of our conversation, what was most interesting was he knew the different life cycle stages.